Is tonight the Harvest Moon? Click here to find out!

 Tonight, stay up very late – or get up early tomorrow morning – to see the sky’s brightest star.
+This star is so brilliant that you can easily see it on a moonlit night in from a light-polluted city.
+Click here to find out when Sirius will rise tonight from your part of the world.

 Early this morning, looking southeast, I saw a beautiful star, bright and multicolored … Can you identify it for me?